Choreography and performance Marilyn Daoust, Laurie-Anne Langis

 Upon graduating from EDCM in 2012, Laurie‑Anne Langis collaborated with various established and emerging artists, including Sasha Ivanochko, Marie Béland, Lucie Grégoire, Bettina Hoffmann, Manon Oligny, Audrey‑Anne Bouchard, Ricardo Dal Fara, Louis‑Elyan Martin, Hugo Dalphond, Sarah Manya, and Lucy‑May Constantini.
 In recent years, she has appeared in Montreal and abroad in the solo performance Id Double, choreographed by Louis‑Elyan Martin.
 She also co-founded For Fauve with her accomplice Marilyn Daoust, and the Éclipse Collective with Audrey‑Anne Bouchard and Laurence Gagnon.
 Laurie‑Anne then worked on multidisciplinary creations highlighting her societal concerns and her own physical and interpretive research.
 Through her collaborations, she tries to push the limits of conventional performance.
 In addition, since 2012, Laurie-Anne has extensively explored her fascination for meditation and presence work by training abroad in martial arts (Tai Chi and Kalarippayattu) and dance-theatre.

-Choreographer and performer Ivanie Aubin-Malo
+Choreography and performance Ivanie Aubin-Malo

-Composer Soleil Launière
+Sound design Soleil Launière

-Lighting designer Audrey-Anne Bouchard
+Lighting design Audrey-Anne Bouchard

 I keep having the same dream… This man’s voice never screams, but it has the intensity of a howling, loud scream.
 It is stressfully slow and really calm, and it resists losing control.